Self-optimizing

 The main thread activates work and captures the minimal dependency structure.
 Autonomous array instructions then execute their workloads as early as correctness allows, using suitable compute resources at runtime.

-The result is high-level numerical code that can execute concurrently, pipelined, and massively parallel — without making manual threading, loop rewriting, or hardware-specific optimization the center of development.
+The result is high-level numerical code that can execute concurrently, pipelined, and massively parallel — while the source code remains readable, sequential, and close to the mathematical intent of the algorithm.

 What this means for software teams